 Controversy: What about Crunches and Planks?

 A lot of the information you’ll read about diastasis recti workouts online seems to say that crunches and planks are a terrible idea.
 The internet really seems to be committed to that notion.
 Yet some medical research suggests that may not be the case.

-There is currently no scientific evidence to the best of Dr. Beldholm’s knowledge that proves crunches, planks, or any other traditional abdominal exercises are bad, per se.
+There is currently no scientific evidence that proves crunches, planks, or any other traditional abdominal exercises are bad, per se.
 One study even shows that crunches bring the rectus abdominis muscles closer together.5 Yet specialists and fitness coaches disagree.
 Whether their assertions are based on research is not clear.

 Yet there is a possible explanation for this discrepancy in advice.
-Many postpartum exercise trainers and physiotherapist group such as Women’s Health Physiotherapists insist that crunches are not the best way to achieve the results you want.
+Many postpartum exercise trainers and physiotherapist group such as Women’s Health Physiotherapists insist that crunches are not a good way to achieve the results you want.
 They advise against this type of exercise for diastasis recti…that is, until your core is strengthened enough to stand up to intense exercises like crunches and planks.

 Crunches aren’t totally worthless.
 In fact, quite the opposite.
 According to a 2015 study, performing abdominal crunches reduce inter-rectus distance (aka separation of the rectus muscle) compared to a body at rest.5 It is possible that training your muscles in this way could possibly help them come closer together over time.
 The researchers from this study do acknowledge that some few past studies report different findings.
 The takeaway is that crunches for diastasis recti warrant further exploration.